Best places to

 hike on Maui

-After reading our Top 10 Hikes in Maui, you’ll feel confident knowing that you have the most thorough information available about Maui’s best hikes.
-Don’t let any of your vacation go to waste—maximize on your valuable time in paradise!
-We’ve done the research and we’ve got the facts so enjoy our local expert knowledge provided below, where you will learn all of the awesome details about each hike.
-Find out how long specific hikes are, learn if certain trails are appropriate for children, and find out exactly where they are located.
+After reading through our list of the Top 10 Hikes in Maui, you’ll feel confident that you have the most thorough information on the best hikes in Maui.
+Don’t let any of your vacation go to waste!
+Make the most of your valuable time here in paradise.
+We’ve done all of the research for you and we’ve got the facts.
+Read through our local expert knowledge below, where you will learn all of the awesome details about each hike.
+Find out just how long certain hikes are, learn which trails are appropriate for children, and find out where they are located.

 ‘Iao Valley State Park Central Maui, 1/2-1.8 miles

-‘Iao Valley State Park always provides a beautiful day trip activity in Maui.
-This historic State Park is home to the infamous ‘Iao Needle, and the site of the Battle of Kepaniwai of 1790.
-This is where King Kamehameha I conquered Maui’s warriors in pursuit of uniting all of the Hawaiian Islands.
+‘Iao Valley State Park always makes for a perfect day trip activity in Maui.
+This historic State Park is the home of the famed ‘Iao Needle, and the site of the Battle of Kepaniwai of 1790.
+This is where King Kamehameha I conquered the warriors of Maui in the pursuit of uniting all of the Hawaiian Islands.

 Haleakala - Sliding Sands Trail Haleakala Crater, 10 miles

-Haleakala’s Sliding Sands Trail is located within Haleakala National Park.
-This is the summit of the Haleakala Crater.
-At 10,023 feet, near the Haleakala Visitors Center, this trail stretches for 6 miles through the south base of the Crater.
-It leads through loose cinder all the way to the Kapalaoa Cabin (at approximately 7,400 feet).
+Haleakala’s Sliding Sands Trail can be found in Haleakala National Park.
+It starts up near the summit of the Haleakala Crater.
+At 10,023 feet, close to the Haleakala Visitors Center, this trail stretches down for 6 miles to the south base of the Crater.
+It winds its way through loose cinder all the way to the Kapalaoa Cabin (at roughly 7,400 feet).

 Pipiwai Trail-Oheo Gulch Oheo Gulch, 4 miles

-The Pipiwai Trail is located just above the Seven Sacred Pools of Oheo in Kipahulu’s Haleakala National Park.
-If you are driving the “Road to Hana,” you will not want to miss this beautiful adventure!
+The Pipiwai Trail is found just above the Seven Sacred Pools of Oheo in Kipahulu’s Haleakala National Park.
+If you are driving the “Road to Hana,” you will not want to miss out on this beautiful adventure!

 La Perouse Hoapili Trail, 5.5 Miles

-Located south of Wailea (as far as you can drive on road) is La Perouse.
+Found just south of Wailea, as far as you can drive on the road, is La Perouse.
 It’s an oceanfront archeological site that remains sacred to Native Hawaiians.
-While driving to La Perouse, you’ll pass Makena’s Big and Little Beach, the Ahihi Kinau Reserve, and a long stretch of lava fields.
+While driving to La Perouse, you will pass by Makena’s Big and Little Beach, the Ahihi Kinau Reserve, and a long stretch of lava fields.

 Twin Falls North Shore, 1/2-2 miles

-Twin Falls is located a 20-minute drive east from the historic Paia Town on Maui’s North Shore.
-This Maui hiking site is easily found just off of Hana Highway.
-It’s marked by a big gravel parking lot, and an amazing Maui-style snack stand with ice cold coconuts, tropical fruit, smoothies, and fresh baked banana bread for purchase.
+Twin Falls is just a 20-minute drive east from the historic Paia Town on Maui’s famed North Shore.
+This Maui hike is easily found just off of Hana Highway.
+It is marked by a big gravel parking lot, and an amazing Maui-style snack stand.
+Here they serve up some ice cold coconuts, tropical fruit, smoothies, and fresh baked banana bread.

 Waihee Ridge Trail Wailuku, 5 miles

-For experienced hikers, the Waihee Ridge Trail is an incredible Maui day trip.
-Here, venturesome guests climb uphill for about 1,500 feet until they reach Lanilili Peak.
-As you must imagine, once you go up, you must also come back down!
+For those who are more experienced hikers, the Waihee Ridge Trail is an excellent Maui day trip.
+Here, venturesome guests will climb uphill for about 1,500 feet until they reach Lanilili Peak.
+As you might imagine, once you go up, you must come back down!

 Nakalele Blowhole 1 mile

-Located on the most northern point of West Maui, Nakalele Point is visited by travelers and hikers from near and far.
-Visitors hike down a rugged cliff trail to observe Pacific Ocean views and one of Hawaii’s seven natural blowholes.
-The path leads to the ocean with fascinating rock formations and Hawaiian wildflowers.
-There are dramatic views of the blue Pacific Ocean and West Maui’s gorgeous coastline throughout this moderate hike.
+Seated at the most northern point of West Maui, Nakalele Point is visited by hikers from near and far.
+Visitors will hike down a rugged cliff trail to find first-rate views of the ocean, and one of Hawaii’s seven natural blowholes.
+The path leads down to the water with some fascinating rock formations and Hawaiian wildflowers.
+There are dramatic views of the blue Pacific Ocean and West Maui’s gorgeous coast found throughout this moderate hike.

 Hosmer Grove & Supply Trails Upper Kula, 2-5.9 miles

-Situated at 6,750 feet, the Hosmer Grove and Supply Trails offer some of the most fabulous hiking experiences and views in all of Maui.
+Sitting at 6,750 feet, the Hosmer Grove and Supply Trails offer some of the most fabulous hiking experiences and views to be had in all of Maui.

 Waihou Spring Trail Loop Olinda - Upcountry, 1-2.4 miles

-The Waihou Spring Trail Loop is located in the Upcountry Olinda area, and is accessed by driving all the way up Piiholo Road.
+The Waihou Spring Trail Loop is found in the Upcountry Olinda area, and it can be reached by driving all the way up Piiholo Road.

 Halemauu Trail Haleakala Crater, 10 miles

-Haleakala’s Halemauu Trail starts on the west side of the crater summit, continues down switchbacks towards the crater floor, and finally leads to the east end of Haleakala Crater.
+Haleakala’s Halemauu Trail starts out on the west side of the crater summit.
+It then continues down switchbacks towards the crater floor, and finally leads to the east end of Haleakala Crater.

 Mahalo for reading